 Justin Peng from Canada is improving accessibility for those with visual and hearing impairments through his flagship initiative, NavAbility Technologies.
 Justin’s devices help the visually impaired navigate safely, while his other innovations focus on removing barriers to inclusivity for all.

-Xiyun Hu from China is leading the fight against light pollution with her Starry Night Initiative.
+Xiyun Hu from Canada is leading the fight against light pollution with her Starry Night Initiative.
 Through awareness campaigns and partnerships with environmental organizations, Xiyun is influencing policy and improving lighting infrastructure across the globe.

 Ronith Lahoti from India is mobilizing communities for environmental conservation through his Plastic Warriors initiative.
 His project, which uses waste plastic to build roads, has already made an impact in underprivileged areas by educating and creating eco-friendly solutions for local communities.